 Picking Up The Pieces

 Clearly, unless you enjoy embarrassing moments, avoiding the above scenario is desirable.
-So let’s define our goal.
-We want to captivate people with our scratching and give them an enjoyable and memorable experience.
+So let’s define your goal.
+You want to captivate people with your scratching and give them an enjoyable and memorable experience.
 If they really enjoy what you do, they’ll likely be back for more.